UWCS/stardust/content/events/t1/w10/basketball.md

 colour = "social"

 [taxonomies]
-tags = ["Sport Sunday"]
+tags = ["Sports"]
 +++
-The final sport sunday of the term is (drumroll please) BASKETBALL! 🏀
+The final sport Saturday of the term is (drumroll please) BASKETBALL! 🏀

-More details TBC